 First, Exabeam collects messages from external servers, systems, data centers, and other machines via syslog and/or Exabeam collectors (including Windows, File, and GZip).

 For more information on configuring agent-based or server-side collectors, please refer to the Exabeam Collector Guide.

 Then, the site collector queues the messages on disk before uploading to Exabeam SaaS Cloud.
-The site collector continuously upload messages from the queue to Exabeam SaaS Cloud.
+The site collector continuously uploads messages from the queue to Exabeam SaaS Cloud.
 Data is encrypted in transit to the cloud and at rest (in the cloud).
 Data is compressed to 300-500% of the original source before uploading to Exabeam SaaS Cloud.

-Finally, the cloud connectivity feature maintains a healthy connection to Exabeam SaaS Cloud to allow it to connect to customer assets such as AD for context and authentication, access API for log repositories, and any other Incident Responder actions.
+Finally, the cloud connectivity feature maintains a healthy connection to Exabeam SaaS Cloud to allow it to connect to customer assets such as AD for context and authentication, access API for log repositories, and any Incident Responder actions.

 The site collector includes the following: